How to Make Money as a Health Coach by Offering 3 Core Programs

 Customize It For Your Audience

 You can use a Done-for-You program as-is, or add in your own customizations like my client Nita, who focuses on fertility.
-She took our Done-for-You Cleanse Program and customized it to create a Jumpstart Your Health & Fertility program.
+She took our Done-For-You 14 Day Intuitive Eating Programand customized it to create a Jumpstart Your Health & Fertility program.
 The options to make it your own are really endless!

 Done-for-you programs are created by experienced wellness entrepreneurs and have been tested and proven to be effective.
 This means you know your clients will experience great results.